It’s all over the news all over the world, you can’t avoid it – COVID-19.

 By continuing to project your skilled attitude you’ll be setting an example to all your colleagues and showing your clients and suppliers your masterful ability.

-2) Set up your Home Working Space.
+2) Set Up Your Home Working Space.

-It may certainly be a novelty to some staff, emailing from the bedroom, video conferencing in the lounge, or doing marketing at the dining table.
+It may certainly be a novelty to some staff, emailing from the bedroom, video conferencing in the lounge, or doing digital marketing at the dining table.

-Whatever your preference, it’s good to have a dedicated working space if you can.
-At a desk in a spare room, at the table in the dining room, on the spare sofa in the playroom or out in the summer house in the garden.
+Whatever your preference, it’s good to have a dedicated working space if you can: At a desk in a spare room, at the table in the dining room, on the spare sofa in the playroom or out in the summer house in the garden.

-Whichever place you choose to work from, make it comfortable, make sure there’s enough light, have a strong, reliable WIFI connection and have your phone to hand.
+Whichever place you choose to work from, make it comfortable, make sure there’s enough light, have a strong, reliable WiFi connection and have your phone to hand.
 Have your desktop apps on your phone too as a backup.

 Remember, if you’re teleconferencing, people on video chat can see what’s behind you, so make sure you’re sitting somewhere pleasant and clutter free.
 Make your work-space conducive to producing brilliant work and you’ll be as productive, if not more, than you were in your office.
 If that’s not possible, some apps allow you to add background effects, from sunsets and New York penthouse backdrops, to a simple blur effect.

 Other things to consider are that you keep your work-space quiet and distraction-free.
-Keep any children, pets, family members and lodgers away from “your area” and let them know that the time and space needs to be respected so that you can continue to work in professionalism.
+Keep any children, pets, family members and lodgers away from “your area” and let them know that the time and space needs to be respected so that you can continue to work with professionalism.

 3) Stay Connected with the World.

 Your broadband or wireless is your number one tool, so make sure you have a good signal and a sound connection.
 Ensure you also have a mobile phone as backup with a big enough data plan to see you through if the main connection drops.

 Choose a place in your home where you get the best connection or use a CAT-5/Ethernet cable and plug straight in to your router for the most dependable internet access.
 Make sure you have the speediest fibre that you can and call your provider if you need an upgrade.